TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project_canada.md

 ** If you live by the West Coast, you can use:  B (beach) or M (mountain) ** If you have multi-cultural community, you can use: 是 (yes) 否 (no) ** If you are into emoticons, you can use:  😍 or  😭
-** Find two animals that are hunted by
+** Find two animals that are hunted by the First Nations people in your area.

 ---
 #### Emphasize with students...